bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 By activating the Card or by retaining, using or authorizing the use of the Card, you represent and warrant to us that:

 1. you are at least 15 years of age;
 2. you are a legal resident residing in Cambodia;
 3. you have provided us with a verifiable Photo ID Card, a Cambodian street address;
 4. the personal information that you provide to us in connection with the Card is true, correct and complete;
- 5. you received a copy of this Agreement and agree to be bound by and to comply with its terms; and complete;
+5. you received a copy of this Agreement and agree to be bound by and to comply with its terms; and
 6. you accept the Card.

 A minor less than 15 years of age or without a government issued photo ID; a legal guardian must submit a parental sponsorship application before the card is activated.